- Recessed wall luminaires

 (2) Where the aforesaid reservation of title is ineffective or unenforceable under the law of the country where the goods are located, such security is deemed agreed between the parties as corresponds to the said reservation under title under that legislation.
 The buyer undertakes to take, and contribute to, all measures that are necessary to create and maintain such rights or security or comparable rights or security, for instance for the purposes of registration required under Art.
 715 ZGB (Zivilgesetzbuch der Schweiz – Swiss Civil Code).

 VI.
-Place of performance, shipment, packaging, passing of risk
+Place of performance, shipment, packaging, passing of risk, return of goods

 (1) The place of performance for all obligations under the contractual relationship is Menden (Sauerland)/ Germany, unless otherwise agreed in writing.
 Where it was agreed under the contract that we are also obliged to carry out installation, the place of performance will be the place where the installation was contractually agreed to be carried out.